This post may contain affiliate links.

 They serve huge sharing plates of fish or meat which we haven’t yet tried, I think 1 would do for all 4 of us.

 Thai Food in Hoi An at Thai Kitchen

 There are a few Thai restaurants in Hoi An, the one we’ve tried, Thai Kitchen, is run by a Thai / Spanish couple and the Massaman curry was out of this world.

 We love Vietnamese food, but sometimes you just need that flavour punch of Thai food.

 We will try the other Thai restaurants before we leave.

 Expat Bar and Creative Fusion Dishes at The Happy Buffalo

-Good Indian food at decent prices, lunch for 4 came in at $20
+Good Indian food at decent prices in Hoi An can be found at Ganesh restaurant.
+Lunch for 4 came in at $20.

 Burgers and Hot Dogs at Jim’s Burgers